Ceelog/phpdoc-en/src/features/persistent-connections.md

 SQL server.

 The last method is to use PHP as a plug-in for a multithreaded web server.
-Currently PHP 4 has support for ISAPI, WSAPI, and NSAPI (on Windows), which all allow PHP to be used as a plug-in on multithreaded servers like Netscape FastTrack (iPlanet), Microsoft's Internet Information Server (IIS), and O'Reilly's WebSite Pro.
+Currently PHP has support for WSAPI, and NSAPI (on Windows), which all allow PHP to be used as a plug-in on multithreaded servers like Netscape FastTrack (iPlanet), Microsoft's Internet Information Server (IIS), and O'Reilly's WebSite Pro.
 The behavior is essentially the same as for the multiprocess model described before.

 If persistent connections don't have any added functionality, what are they good for?